 Low rows are safe and easy enough for beginners to do without much risk of injury.
 However, you do have to be careful if you have a history of shoulder or lower back pain, or are recovering from an injury.
 Be sure to get the clearance of your physical therapist or doctor.

-But like all exercises, you need to make sure to have the right posture and the appropriate weight to avoid muscle strain.
+But like all exercises, you need to make sure to have the right posture and the appropriate weight to avoid muscle strain during seated rows.

 Keep your knees bent, your elbows tucked in, and your back straight.